docs.ejabberd.im

 Requirements

-ejabberd make use of FULLTEXT indexes with InnoDB.
+ejabberd uses FULLTEXT indexes with InnoDB.
 Thus, you need MySQL 5.6 or greater to use with ejabberd.

 Note: If you do not store message archive in database however, you can try using older 5.5 version.
 You may need to adapt MySQL database schema to cope with those older MySQL versions.